Papers & Inks

 - Brightness: The amount of light (given as a percentage) that a sheet of paper reflects.
 More reflection will make copy crisper and give photos and illustrations more “snap” and impact.

-The ins-and-outs of color printing are second nature to us, but not so for many of our clients.
+The ins-and-outs of color printing are second nature to the team at our print shop and our various high-quality paper and ink options, but not so for many of our clients.
 This color printing primer will help you determine which method will work best for your project.

 Spot color is a single, pre-mixed color of ink, often used to print words or images in specific areas on the page.
 Spot color can guarantee a more precise color match (to accurately reproduce your logo in your corporate color, for example), and costs less than printing the same color using four colors on a four-color press.

-Five-color printing can mean one of three things:
+Five-color printing can mean one of four things:

 - Adding spot color to a four-color piece, so photographs print in full color and a logo or other symbol prints in the exact color.